zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Private Link can help you restrict the export and import of managed disks so that it occurs only within your Azure virtual network.
 Using Private Link helps ensure that your data travels only within the secure Microsoft backbone network.

-To learn how to enable Private Link for importing or exporting a managed disk, see the [Azure CLI](linux/disks-export-import-private-links-cli.md) or [Azure portal](disks-enable-private-links-for-import-export-portal.yml) articles.
+To learn how to enable Private Link for importing or exporting a managed disk, see the [Azure CLI](linux/disks-export-import-private-links-cli.md) or [Azure portal](disks-enable-private-links-for-import-export-portal.yml) article.

 ### Encryption